2023 Solar Incentives Guide for Troy, AL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit applies to you is to talk with your local Troy solar panel company.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local Troy solar installation company.

 State & Local Solar Incentives